iana-org/coen/README.md

   path/to/your/coen-0.4.0-amd64.iso
 ```

-#### Other techniques
+## Debugging Techniques

 You can try building two different ISOs.
-When the hashes are different, look into
+When the hashes between the two are
-the image as thus:
+different, look into the image as thus:

 The most likely differrence is in the root file system.
-Loopback mount Mount the before
+Loopback mount the before
 and after image, and do a filesystem dump of squashFS:

 ```